gleam-lang/gleam/notes/talk.md

 After that comes the more complex tokens that use patterns from the `Definitions` section.
-The value of each of these tokens comes from calling a helper function on the matched characters, a function that will be defined in the `Erlang code` section.
+The value of each of these tokens comes from calling a helper function on the matched characters.
 The `int` function converts the `Int` string to an an integer, the `flt` function converts to a float, and for identifier and atom I convert the value to an atom.
 For strings I get the contents of the string by dropping the quotes and removing any slashes used for escaping characters.

 Also note how the `Int` pattern and the `Float` patterns are used to build a token of type `number`.
 Leex allows multiple rules to construct the same